Lolliedieb/lolMiner-releases/README.md

 |  --cclk arg (=*)  | The core clock used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --mclk arg (=*)  | The memory clock only used for TON to reduce Watts, tt is not MEMORY Offset. "*" can be used to skip a card. |

+### lolMiner 1.58

+_Changes_

+- Added Kaspa only mining mode for Nvidia Pascal and new and AMD Polaris, Navi and Big Navi.
+Use --algo KASPA to mine it.
+Fee is 0.75%.

+**Tuning advice:** On Nvidia Turing and Ampere GPUs this algorithm works best when locking the core clock to desired value (higher gives more performance, lower reduces power draw).
+We recommend  to **not** set the power limit.
+Also to save energy, the memory clock can be chosen rather low.
+On Linux you can use --mclk 810 (but when you change back to an other algorithm you might need to reset this or reboot the rig).

+**Note:** If your OS does not list lolMiner supporting Kaspa only mining yet, use the configuration for TON mining (cause **temporarily** we will accept --algo TON to mine Kaspa.

+### lolMiner 1.57

+_Changes_
+- An other performance improvement of Flux mining on Ampere based GPUs (1.5 - 3.5% depending on model and clocks)

+_Fixes_
+- Fixed a bug causing some Ergo pools to disconnect the miner frequently (Introduced with 1.56 :/ )

 ### lolMiner 1.56

 _Changes_